 After your surgeon is confident that all of the cancer has been removed, the third process begins where together you and your doctor will determine how the wound will be repaired.
-In addition to removing skin cancer, Dr. Henry has specialized reconstructive surgery training for repairing the wound.
+In addition to removing skin cancer, Dr. Henry and Dr. Blackmon have specialized reconstructive surgery training for repairing the wound.
 This makes for a simple, quick and effective treatment for skin cancer removals at one convenient, comfortable location.

 Patient Pre-operative Reminders for Mohs Surgery